 madison moore (Ph.D., American Studies, Yale University, 2013) is a research associate in ‘Modern Moves’ in the Department of English at King’s College London.
 Trained in performance studies and popular culture, madison is a DJ, writer and pop culture scholar with expertise in nightlife culture, fashion, queer studies, contemporary art, alternative subcultures and urban aesthetics.
 He is a staff writer at Thought Catalog, Splice Today, and his other writing has appeared in Vice, Interview magazine, Art in America, the Journal of Popular Music Studies and Theater magazine.
 With Francisco Raul Cornejo he is also guest editing a special issue of the Journal of Popular Music Studies on “Global Club Cultures.

-This is the fifth lecture in the Object Positions lecture series led by curatorial fellow Teresa Cisneros.
+This is the fifth lecture in the Object Positions Public Lecture series led by curatorial fellow Teresa Cisneros.
 Object Positions is a year long programme of conversations, workshops, research and events exploring decolonial processes, colonial administrations and cultural equity.